Ezb68/sonicx-wallet-cli/README.md

 ```

-How wallet-cli connects to java-tron :
+How sonicx-wallet-cli connects to sonicx :
 --------------------------------------
-Wallet-cli connect to java-tron by grpc protocol.
+Sonicx-wallet-cli connect to sonicx by grpc protocol.
-Java-tron nodes can be deployed locally or remotely.
+Sonicx nodes can be deployed locally or remotely.
-We can set the connected java-tron node IP in config.conf of wallet-cli.
+We can set the connected sonicx node IP in config.conf of wallet-cli.

 Wallet-cli supported command list: